Cinque Ports Fortress Royal Engineers

 serving in the defences of Dover, one of the historic Cinque Ports.
-It provided detachments for field service in World War I and in World War II, when they saw active service in Tunisia, Italy and Greece.
+It provided detachments for field service in World War I and World War II, when they saw active service in Tunisia, Italy and Greece.
 Its lineal descendant continues to serve in the present day Army Reserve as a bomb disposal unit.

 Origin

 When the Territorial Force was established from the old Volunteer Force in 1908, the 1st Sussex Royal Engineers (Volunteers) was split up to provide the field engineer and signal companies of the Home Counties Division and a group of 'Kent and Sussex Fortress Companies'.
 These became the Sussex Fortress Royal Engineers based at Seaford, East Sussex, the Kent Fortress Royal Engineers based at Gillingham, and a company at Dover entitled the Cinque Ports Fortress Royal Engineers by 1910.

 World War I

 At the outbreak of World War I the unit consisted of a single Electric Lights Company based at 16 Bench Street, Dover, forming part of South East Coastal Defences.
 With the expansion of the army the Cinque Ports company contributed personnel to the 1/6th and 1/7th Kent Fortress Companies organised by the Kent Fortress RE.
 In late 1916 the 1/6th and 1/7th were converted to field companies and had joined 73rd Division by 22 November.
 73rd Division was a newly-organised Home Service formation concentrating at Blackpool.
 Once organised, the division moved in January 1917 into Essex and Hertfordshire to form part of Southern Army (Home Forces); the engineers were stationed at Witham and Chelmsford.
 The two field companies were numbered 546th (1/6th Kent) and 547th (1/7th Kent) in February 1917.

 73rd Division's main role was to train and physically condition men for drafting as reinforcements for units serving overseas.
 By the end of 1917 the division's infantry battalions had largely completed their task and been replaced by training units, whereupon the division was broken up as a Home Defence formation.
 546th and 547th Field Companies were redesignated Army Troops Companies and sent to the Western Front, landing at Le Havre on 23 June 1918, and working in the Third Army and Fourth Army areas respectively from 7 July.

 The two companies were engaged in engineering works associated with the rapid advance of the British Expeditionary Force in the final months of the war.
 546 Company had transferred to Fourth Army by the time of the Armistice, while 547 Company moved to VI Corps in September and to Third Army by November 1918.

 546th and 547th Army Field Companies were disbanded in France on 4 June 1919 and 1 May 1919 respectively.